pkp/pkp-docs/admin-guide/en/deploy-jobs.md

 | `<root>` | Absolute path to the root directory of the application (OJS, OMP, OPS). |
 | `<log-file>` | Absolute path to a log file.
 If hosting in a cloud environment, you may want to [direct logs to stdout](https://stackoverflow.com/a/26897648/1723499). |

-> Take a special note that workers are long running process that loads the application in memory.
+> Take note that workers are long-running processes that load the application in memory.
 As a result, any changes when workers are running will not reflect instantly without restarting the worker.
 {:.notice}

 Restart Worker.